What you should know about the California professional liability insurance market

-We partner with many major nationwide medical professional liability insurance carriers as well as local California medical professional liability insurance companies.
-We not only shop for a variety of California medical malpractice insurance rates, but evaluate California professional liability insurance coverage and provide objective guidance to our clients so they may select the professional liability carrier, professional liability policy and California malpractice insurance protection that best meets their specific needs.
-Contact our office now for a free quote online or over the phone!
+We partner with many major national medical professional liability insurance carriers as well as local California medical professional liability insurance companies.
+While we shop for a variety of California medical malpractice insurance rates, we also evaluate California professional liability insurance coverage and provide objective guidance to our clients so they may select the professional liability carrier, professional liability policy, and California malpractice insurance protection that meets their specific needs.
+Complete our questionnaire or contact our office now for a free quote online or over the phone!

 Records Retention Requirement for California Physicians and California Malpractice Insurance

 In the state of California, physicians are not subject to any general state or local laws or statutes that dictate a required time frame for medical records retention.
 However, physicians who contract with various government health plans can be required to maintain their records for a specific time period.
 The following require a medical provider to maintain records for 3-years: Welfare and Institutions Code section14124.1, Health and Safety Code section 1797.98(b), and Health and Safety Code section 11191.

-Additionally, the following entities impose varying time frames: HMO medical records be retained for a minimum of 2 years to comply with the Knox-Keene Act, qualified medical evaluators must maintain medical-legal reports for Workers’ Compensation Cases for 5 years under Title 8 CCR section 39.5(a) .and medical clinics licensed under section 1205 of the Health and Safety Code section 123145 requires records to be retained for 7 years.
+Additionally, the following entities impose varying time frames: HMO medical records be retained for a minimum of 2 years to comply with the Knox-Keene Act, qualified medical evaluators must maintain medical-legal reports for Workers’ Compensation Cases for 5 years under Title 8 CCR section 39.5(a) .and medical clinics licensed under section 1205, 1253, 1575, or 1726 of the Health and Safety Code section 123145 requires records to be retained for 7 years.